Whilst worms in dogs are mostly invisible, keeping your canine companion worm free is an absolute must for their health and comfort.

 - Allwormer tablets are manufactured by several companies.
 Some will combine heartworm and intestinal worms, some just do intestinal worms.
 A good clue is that if the product is given every month, it probably does both intestinal worms and heartworm.
 If it is given every 3 months it is only treating intestinal worms.
 We absolutely love Interceptor, a tasty, convenient way to treat intestinal worms and heartworm.

-- Heartworm can be controlled with a monthly treatment such as Interceptor or a topspot like Advocate.
+- Heartworm can be controlled with a monthly treatment such as Interceptor or spot on treatment like Advocate.
 You can also ask your vet to give the yearly injection called Proheart if you are prone to forgetting a monthly treatment.

 TREATING WORM INFESTATIONS